In this series, our experts answer nutrition questions to help you nourish your best life at every age.

 JK: If your baby is diagnosed with a cow's milk allergy, they will need to avoid all milk products completely, but lactose intolerance is a little different.

 Infants are rarely diagnosed with lactose intolerance.
-However, it’s not uncommon for babies to experience lactose sensitivity due to diarrhea from a virus or antibiotic use.
+However, it's not uncommon for babies to experience lactose sensitivity due to diarrhea from a virus or antibiotic use.
 The good news is this type of secondary lactose intolerance usually goes away on its own shortly after the illness resolves.
-Because it's almost always short term, there's typically no need to change your baby's diet, but while your little one is experiencing symptoms they might be more comfortable with a formula lower in lactose than standard infant formulas, such as Similac Pro Sensitive or Similac Total Comfort.
+Because it's almost always short term, there's typically no need to change your baby's diet, but while your little one is experiencing symptoms they might be more comfortable with a reduced lactose formula such as Similac Pro Sensitive or Similac Total Comfort.

 *Note: This column is for general educational and informational purposes only.
 The information and the opinions of the author expressed do not constitute medical advice.
 Speak to a medical professional if you need personal health advice.